 Instructions

 - Begin by preparing your tomatoes.
-If you’re using fresh tomatoes, remove their skins and cores.
+When using fresh tomatoes, remove their skins and cores.
+Roasting tomatoes is optional, but it adds deeper flavor and makes the skins easy to remove and the core easy to cut out.
 You can easily do this by baking them in the oven.
 For a step-by-step guide, visit my post, The Easiest Way to Peel Tomatoes.Otherwise, you can use a small paring knife to carefully remove the core and skin from the tomatoes.
 You don’t want to lose too much of the tomato flesh, so try to cut away just the peel.
 Place all your tomatoes inside a high-speed blender.4 cups tomatoes

-- Next, add chicken broth, tomato paste, peeled fresh garlic, basil leaves, sugar, and salt & pepper into the blender container.
+- Next, add chicken broth, tomato paste, peeled fresh garlic, basil leaves, sugar, and salt & pepper into the blender container.1 cup chicken broth, 1 tablespoon tomato paste, 1 teaspoon garlic, 1/3 cup basil leaves, 2 teaspoons sugar, 1/4 teaspoon black pepper, 1/2 teaspoon salt

 - Place the lid on the blender.
 Very carefully, loosen the center clear tab in the middle of your VitaMix lide.
 This will allow steam accumulating to vent slightly.
 Do not remove this, or you will have a mess.
 Set your VitaMix Blend to soup for about 6 minutes.
 Blend until you see heavy steam escaping from the clear centerpiece of your lid.
 Do not walk away; keep an eye on it.
 If you do not have a good sealing lid it can work it’s way up and start leaking a bit.
 I checked mine every minute or so and needed to push it down a bit.